 During the lease term in Bristow

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Bristow, the renter must allow us to come into the rental home.
-Some good reasons to access rental home are to:
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Bristow, the tenant must allow us to come into the rental.
+Some justifiable reasons to access rental property are to:

 - Inspect the rental home,